North Sea Code avoidance plan

 Real Times Closures (RTCs) and Real Time Reporting (RTR) in particular will help manage quota issues for the fleet.

 This plan mainly focuses on spatial measures to avoid catching an abundance of cod.
 Whilst spatial measures are difficult to quantify, our previous experience of using spatial measures such as RTCs (particularly during the Cod Recovery Plan) demonstrates that such measures can have an observable effect on cod mortality and biomass.

-The UK worked alongside EU Member States and Norway to establish seasonal closures which came into effect on 01 January 2020.
-These measures will remain in place in 2021.
+The UK worked alongside EU Member States and Norway to establish seasonal closures which came into effect on 01 January 2020 and these measures remain in place.

-Two spawning closures are currently in place in English waters.
-These closures will remain in place in 2021.
+Two spawning closures are currently in place in English waters and these closures remain in place.

 A downloadable version of a map (for illustrative purposes only) of these closures is available at the foot of this page.